ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - Components and Props.md

 Status: draft

-@todo: prepare a basic exercise to practice Components + props.
+@todo: can create a slightly more complex exercise to practice Components + props.
   - create stackblitz
   - ask students to create a child component
   - pass info from parent to child